 How to add your number to the Do Not Call list

 One method to help cut down on spam calls is to add your mobile phone number to the National Do Not Call Registry.
 Once you're on the list, it will take around 4-6 weeks before fewer robocalls reach your phone.
-While the do not call list does help decrease the volume of unwanted calls, it will not prevent legitimate robocalls from charities, political organizations or your doctor's office.
+While the do not call list does help decrease the volume of unwanted calls, it will not prevent calls from legitimate companies like charities, government agencies, political organizations or your doctor's office.
 You'll need to opt out of those calls individually or block them on your device.

 How to Silence Unknown Callers on your iPhone

 Your iPhone has made it even easier to combat spam calls with its built-in call filtering feature.

 - Open Settings, and tap Phone.

 - Tap Silence Unknown Callers.

 Now, your iPhone will allow any number that is found in your Contact List, Messages or Mail to ring through.
 If it's not a recognized number, whether it's a real or an unknown number, the call will be sent directly to your voicemail without ringing.

 While the Silence Unknown Callers feature will undoubtedly cut down on the number of spam calls you receive, there is a potential downside.
 If you're waiting for a call back from a service person, you may miss that call due to it being filtered to your voicemail.
 If you want to disable the feature, it's as easy as following the same steps and toggling off.

 Fight back against the bots.
 The best app for you will depend on a few different factors.
 First off, check with your mobile phone carrier.
-AT&T and Verizon, for example, offer free services that help to block suspected spam calls that you can take advantage of.
+AT&T and Verizon, for example, offer free services that help to block unsolicited calls that you can take advantage of.